Pros: Very good sub-bass, clean bass with minimal mid-bass bleed, good tonality, good timbre, good tuning, price to performance ratio

 Soundstage is pretty decent on this, I was able to feel that space that they recorded those tracks in and I would say it is pretty decent.
 Imaging on the other hand sounds a bit blurred even in binaural recordings.

 An important point for this unit to perform is to achieve that seal and normally, IEM that are 3D printed or have “custom-like” shells can achieve that easily as long as the shell fits your ear properly.
 However, for the MH755, it is worn hanging down and the TIPS makes the world of difference here as it really diminishes its bass capabilities if you do not get a proper seal.
 It really depends on the tips that fit your ear but I am currently using slightly larger tips (Final ear tips size M or L) to achieve that seal.

 Value is key here because even though modifications are needed, the sonic performance of the MH755 at this price point is just unbeatable.
-There are other cheap modifications available such as a 3.5mm extension cable (it works but not pretty but it’s the cheapest) which you can explore if you don’t mind the looks.
-Also build wise it’s below average at best as compared to modern day offerings but for that level of sound, I do not mind buying multiple units just in case if mine starts failing.
+Other cheap modifications are available, such as a 3.5mm extension cable (it works but not pretty but it’s the cheapest) that you can explore if you don’t mind the looks.
+Also, build wise it’s below average at best compared to modern-day offerings, but for that level of sound, I do not mind buying multiple units just if mine starts failing.

 I must admit that I was sceptical about the hype for MH755 and thought that it was just of the usual hype trains that people get excited about and then dies off when new products flush the old ones away, but I was obviously wrong.
 In fact, this might be one of the greatest sucker punches that Sony can pull in the entire audio industry.
 The MH755 is hard to fault with no obvious flaws or flags that I can think of at this price point and I recommend getting one before it disappears from the world in the future.